publicarray/ruspk/server/benchmark_old.md

 ## spkrepo vs ruspk with the same database

-* ruspk can out perform spkrepo by 10 times when memory cache is enabled!
+* ruspk out performs spkrepo by a huge margin.

 ```sh
 ## spkrepo wsgi NO Cache